 - An Irish Roadtrip Weekend In and Around County Sligo Experienced Through the Life and Poetry of W.B.
 Yeats

-I love that it's possible to cover Ireland from end-to-end in about 3 hours by train.
-Thanks to Irish Rail, for giving us countless weekend trip ideas.
+I love that it's possible to cover Ireland from end-to-end from Dublin in about 3 hours by train.
+Thanks to Irish Rail, it's possible to visit the best places in Ireland by train giving us countless weekend trip ideas from the capital.

 Are you having a hard time deciding where to take the train in Ireland?
 Check out these 106 pictures of Ireland to inspire your next trip.